ndrezn/nathandrezner.com/_posts/2023-05-02-pitchfork-gender.md

 When we look at reviews over time using a rolling average, you can see more patterns: Over time, Best New Music averages slowly centers towards 8.5, with a decreasing trend.
 There are also notable local minimums and maximums -- we can pinpoint where these are by focusing in on each year.

+We also can see that music *on average* is getting better -- or, the best music is getting worse, while music in general is getting better.
+This is just as likely meta-commentary on Pitchfork's editorial practice: As the publication becomes more mainstream, outliers tend to decrease, and more music in general is given higher scores.
+We'll see more of this later.

 <div id='timeseries-by-year' style='min-height: 500px'></div>
 <div style="text-align:center; margin: 0 auto;"><small >Comparing by year suggests that music is at its worst in late summer, and at its best in late spring and the end of the year.</small></div>
 If we look at the rolling average and compare across years, an interesting pattern emerges: Year over year, we see peaks in ratings in late spring and at the end of the year (November and December), and valleys at the end of the summer.